Print Options

 Introduction to stars (physical and observational), hydrodynamics of self-gravitating fluids, statistical mechanics and equations of state, energy transport, astrophysical nuclear reactions, stellar models, advanced topics.

-Instructor(s): Alex Ji Terms Offered: Autumn
+Instructor(s): Harley Katz Terms Offered: Autumn

 Prerequisite(s): Open to 4th year undergraduates by consent of instructor.